Gypsy and traveller accommodation assessment

 Part 3 of the Housing (Wales) Act 2014 requires local authorities to carry out a Gypsy and Traveller Accommodation Assessment.

-Newport City Council carried out an assessment in 2015 which has been submitted to and approved by the Welsh Government.
+Newport City Council carried out an assessment in 2015 which was approved by the Welsh Government.

 The assessment found an unmet need for 25 residential gypsy and traveller pitches for families who wish to live permanently in Newport and for seven transit pitches for families who are passing through the city.